-A person charged with child abuse faces a wide range of penalties and sentencing possibilities depending on several factors, such as:
+The wide range of child abuse penalties and sentencing depend on several factors, such as:

-Sentencing for child abuse and neglect cases can be difficult for everyone involved, which is unfortunately one reason why some cases go unreported.
-After all, child abuse and the resulting penalties and sentencing, especially when the abuse occurs within a family, have the potential to cause major disruptions to family and social relationships.
+Child abuse and neglect cases can be difficult for everyone involved, which is unfortunately one reason why some cases go unreported.
+After all, child abuse and the resulting penalties and sentencing, especially when the abuse occurs within a family, have the potential to cause major disruptions to social relationships.
 When coupled with the fact that these cases can be highly publicized and carry a social stigma, many family members will avoid reporting and try to deal with the problem on their own.
 The danger, of course, is the ongoing risk to the child involved.

 In most states, child abuse may be charged as either a felony or a less serious offense, depending on the circumstances.
-The most severe cases of child abuse can carry felony lifetime sentences, while the least serious cases are considered gross misdemeanors which could potentially result in no prison time.
+The most severe cases can carry harsh child abuse sentences, including felony lifetime sentences, while the least serious cases are considered gross misdemeanors which could potentially result in no prison time.
 Punishment will typically be more severe if the offender has a prior record of criminal child abuse activity and greatly reduced if there is no prior record.